kaarthik108/snowChat/README.md

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://snowchat.streamlit.app/)

 snowChat is an interactive chatbot that helps you access and explore data from your Snowflake Database.
-It understands natural language queries and retrieves the requested information using advanced natural language processing techniques.
+It understands natural language queries and retrieves the requested information using the mighty GPT-4.

 ![pika-1682575152623-1x](https://user-images.githubusercontent.com/53030784/234772753-228ad22b-3939-47a5-a4cc-c2aa7c08577a.jpeg)

-## Features
+## 🌟 Features

 - Interactive and user-friendly interface
 - Integration with Snowflake Data Warehouse
-- Utilizes OpenAI's GPT-4 technology for natural language processing
+- Utilizes OpenAI's GPT-4 (Text-to-SQL)
+- Uses In-memory Vector Database FAISS for storing and searching through vectors

-## Installation
+## 🛠️ Installation

 1. Clone this repository:
    git clone https://github.com/yourusername/snowchat.git